Zebrozkii/Monster-Rolodex/README.md

   *  Run the command "npm install" to install all dependancies
   *  Run npm run start.
   *  Open browser and go to localhost/8080
+  *  Website is also live on gh-pages https://zebrozkii.github.io/Monster-Rolodex/

 ## Built With